 You should receive a JSON response similar to the following:

-The following examples show how to get details about a dataset.
+The following samples show how to get details about a dataset.

-- In the Google Cloud console, go to the Datasets page.
+In the Google Cloud console, go to the Browser page.

 gcloud healthcare datasets describe